QED-it/zkinterface/README.md

 See also the [WebAssembly modules](https://github.com/QED-it/zkinterface-wasm/) used to build the [live demo](https://qed-it.github.io/zkinterface-wasm-demo/).

+See the `ecosystem/` folder for a collection of instructions to install and connect multiple systems.

 <!-- ## How to use it

 *TODO: Discuss how different stakeholders will use this (frontend authors, backend authors, gadget authors, integrators) and what they should do.* -->